 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - It is used to treat some prolactin-secreting tumors.

-- If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like certain drugs that are used for mental or mood problems, migraines, or stomach or bowel problems.
+- If your child takes any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like certain drugs that are used for mental or mood problems, migraines, or stomach or bowel problems.
 There are many drugs that must not be taken with this drug.

-- If you have ever felt sleepy or have fallen asleep all of a sudden when taking this drug, avoid doing tasks or actions that may not be safe for you or others if you pass out.
-These are driving, climbing, and swimming.
+- If your child has ever felt sleepy or has fallen asleep all of a sudden when taking this drug, have your child avoid tasks or actions that may not be safe for your child or others if your child passes out.
+These are things like climbing and swimming.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Some people who took this drug to treat acromegaly had bleeding from the stomach or bowel ulcers.
 Sometimes this has been deadly.
-Talk with your doctor.
+If you have questions, talk with the doctor.

-- Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-If you are trying to avoid pregnancy, use some other kind of birth control like a condom when taking this drug.
-You may need to also have pregnancy tests while taking this drug.
-Talk with your doctor.
+- To avoid pregnancy, be sure your child uses a non-hormone kind of birth control like a condom when taking this drug.
+Your child may need to also have pregnancy tests while taking this drug.

 - Chest pain or pressure.

 - Shortness of breath, a big weight gain, or swelling in the arms or legs.